 2. Who Is A Hypnotherapist?

 Hypnotherapists are skilled and trained professionals who employ several techniques to induce a trance-like state in a person.
-This is the state when the conscious mind slows down and enables one to access their subconscious mind.
+This is when the conscious mind slows down and enables one to access the subconscious mind.

-Hypnotherapists use this state to shift belief systems, ways of thinking, or behavioural patterns caused by negative or traumatic experiences.
-The entire therapeutic process is performed in a therapeutic or medical environment.
+Hypnotherapists use this state to shift belief systems, ways of thinking, or behavioural patterns caused by adverse or traumatic experiences.
+They perform the entire therapeutic process in a therapeutic or medical environment.

 3. What Can Hypnotherapy Treat In An Individual?

-Hypnotherapy is found to benefit a person on physical, emotional, and mental levels.
+Hypnotherapy benefits a person on physical, emotional, and mental levels.
 The technique can help to treat the following health concerns: